cw2236/UbiComp-Project/README.md

    - Saves processed features and labels as .npy files
    - Generates data statistics and visualizations
    - Creates train/test split indices

+## Data Processing 2 (provided by our mentor)

+The data processing pipeline (`data-loading.ipynb`) includes the following steps:

+1. **Data Loading**:
+   - Loads pre-processed feature and label arrays from `.npy` files:
+     - `features.npy`: 3D array containing feature vectors per sample
+     - `labels.npy`: 1D array of corresponding class labels

+2. **Label Distribution Visualization**:
+   - Plots the distribution of action labels using `matplotlib`
+   - Highlights potential class imbalance
+   - Saves the resulting figure as an image for reference

+3. **Dimensionality Inspection**:
+   - Prints shapes of the feature and label arrays
+   - Ensures compatibility with model input requirements

+4. **Sample Verification**:
+   - Displays a sample feature array and its associated label
+   - Allows manual inspection of data correctness

+5. **Output**:
+   - Generates and saves a class distribution plot
+   - Verifies the structure of the loaded data
+   - Prepares the dataset for training and evaluation

 ## Models Implemented